 Can I please unsee it somehow?

-It’s a pity, the price $3 a head was really good!
+It’s a pity, the price of $3 a head was really good!

 Ladies and gentlemen, please review your designs before production!
 That’s probably as important as the rest of the workflow because it will determine whether your product will be praised or laughed at.
 And, surely, there’s nothing wrong with some good laughs during a holiday, but it’s vital to keep them the good-hearted, not mocking ones.
 That is why our artwork review and approval software is always ready to help you – what you should do is just drop us a line.
 All jokes aside, poor design review can create problems more serious than a couple of memes, and it is always great to be ready and avoid them.
 You can also get a free personal demo with our project manager – he is always happy to chat with you.

-And while you’re still thinking whether it’s worth it or not, here’s a link with other weird Halloween designs where we found our today’s candidates.
+And while you still think whether it’s worth it or not, here’s a link with other weird Halloween designs where we found our today’s candidates.
 Have some fun, and we’ll fix some of them next year.
 Maybe.

 Happy Halloween and stay spoy… ok?